actonlang/acton/docs/acton-by-example/src/hello/running_tests.md

 # Running Tests

+Writing tests is an integral part of writing software.
 In an Acton project, you can run all the tests by issuing `acton test`:

 ```console
 foo@bar:~hello$ acton test